430058Mauger1/Unit-13-2022/doc/design/stakeholders.md

 needs a youtube link
 needs a table
   + could have a table showing recomended phones or best rated phones.
+  + table showing the phone and a youtube video showing how to factory reset itself.

 needs 7 pages

 contrast cannot go below 2

 no more than 2 fonts

 ## fonts
 ## website one